-Can I Receive Incontinence Supplies Through Vermont Medicaid?
+Can I Receive Incontinence Supplies Through West Virginia Medicaid?

-Under Vermont Medicaid benefits, both children and adults can receive incontinence supplies as one of the medically necessary items under its Medicaid coverage.
-Vermont Medicaid recipients may qualify to receive a combination of pull-ups / pull-ons, adult briefs (adult diapers), disposable underpads, and bladder control pads (Poise pads).
+Under West Virginia Medicaid benefits, both children and adults can receive incontinence supplies as one of the medically necessary items under its Medicaid coverage.
+West Virginia Medicaid recipients may qualify to receive a combination of pull-ups / pull-ons, adult briefs (adult diapers), disposable underpads, and bladder control pads (Poise pads).

 To check your, or your loved one's, eligibility for high quality products with excellent absorbency levels, fill out our quick and easy 2 step form.
 Your information will be securely checked in our system to determine your coverage options.